How to setup a corporate healthcare trust

 Step 1: Finding a solution

-Before we get down to the nitty gritty of how a healthcare trust works, we like to find out more about your organisation.
+Before we get down to the detail of how a healthcare trust works, we like to find out more about your organisation.
 How much do you devote to employee health benefits each year?
 Would you like to have greater flexibility and control over your healthcare spend?

 During this investigatory stage, we try to find out as much as we can about your needs to help us to provide the best possible service.
 Most companies who are switching from private medical insurance (PMI) to a corporate healthcare trust prefer to keep the benefits they already have, at least for the first year.
 If we think there’s an obvious inefficiency in your existing healthcare benefits, we’ll suggest ways to make better use of your budget before we set up the trust, maximising the savings you’ll make in the first year and beyond.